maxsupun/Max-Robot/README.md

 [+] The Max-Robot won't run without setting the mandatory vars.
 ```

-Should any be missing kindly let us know at [Max-Robot](https://t.me/MaxRobot_updates) or simply submit a pull request on the readme.
-Max-Robot bot the telegram Bot Project
-The Advanced Branch (For PRO's)
-The Max-Robot bot(advanced)

 Special Credits to All who helped at a glance

 <details>